Manufacturing: Operations: Manufacturing Orders

 Since the full workflow will be explained in the Manufacturing Workflow documentation, we'll briefly go over what the options are on a Confirmed Manufacturing Order here.

-This button will only display if there is a routing set on the Bill of Materials.
+This button will only display if there are Work Orders on this manufacturing order.
 The Plan button will add your job to the work center's schedule, regardless of component availability.
 Once planned, you'll also have the option to Unplan and remove the job from the schedule.

 The Scrap button will allow you to mark some or all components as damaged or unusable (e.g. expired).
 In this example, we're showing that .25 lbs of brown sugar will be scrapped.